andrew henderson menu

 Basically, no.

-Under an E-2 visa you are only able to work within your approved enterprise.
+Under an E-2 visa, you are only able to work within your approved enterprise.
 The situation is slightly different for employees who are potentially permitted to work for subsidiaries or the parent company of the original enterprise.

-The Step-by-Step Application Process
+American E-2 Visa Requirements: The Step-by-Step Application Process

-When you are finished with the online application, you will receive a digital confirmation.
+When you complete the online application, you will receive a digital confirmation email.
 Print this page out and bring it with you to your visa interview at the American embassy or consulate.
-The confirmation page should have a barcode on it, which the immigration official will use to locate your application.

 The next step is to contact your nearest US consulate or embassy to schedule an interview.
 Each particular embassy/consulate may have additional application requirements, so check with them for a more detailed understanding of which documents to bring with you.